Botanical Name: Bougainvillea glabra

 Soil: Any good potting mix.

 Fertilizer: Feed every 2 weeks spring through fall.
-I highly recommend this fertilizer specially made for bougainvilleas.
+I highly recommend using fertilizer specially made for bougainvilleas.

 Propagation: Take 4 in (10 cm) stem tip cuttings in spring and root them in moist soil.
 Propagating the cuttings requires a heat mat for best results.
 Cuttings should root in about 2 months.